 The first infusion will take 3 hours.
-If you tolerate this, your next infusions can be given over 1 to 2 hours.
+If you tolerate this first infusion, your next infusions can be given over 1–2 hours.

 Your doctor or another healthcare professional will monitor you during the infusion and for 30 minutes after.
-This is to see if you have an infusion reaction.
+This is in case you have an infusion reaction.

 To help make sure that you don’t miss an appointment, try using a medication reminder.
 This can include setting an alarm or putting the appointment in your calendar.
 You could also download a reminder app on your phone.

-The dosage in this article is the typical dosage provided by the drug’s manufacturer.
-If your doctor recommends Trodelvy for you, they will prescribe the dosage that’s right for you.
+The dosage in this article is the typical dosage provided by Trodelvy’s manufacturer.
+If your doctor recommends this drug for you, they will prescribe the dosage that’s right for you.

 If you have questions about the dosage of Trodelvy that’s right for you, talk with your doctor.

 Besides learning about the dosage, you may want other information about Trodelvy.
 These additional articles might be helpful to you: